 'We are looking forward to working with our friends in Brazilian Baptist churches to help them reach their communities.'
 Denton said.
-"Without fail these trips are always showcases for God to put his miraculous grace and a n d post mercy on display.
+"Without fail these trips are always showcases for God to put his miraculous grace and mercy on display.
 This year will be no exception."